DisnakeDev/disnake/docs/api/events.rst

     async def on_message(message: disnake.Message):
         await message.reply(f'Hello, {message.author}')

     async def my_on_ready():
         print(f'Logged in as {client.user}')

     client.add_listener(my_on_ready, 'on_ready')

-Another way is to use :meth:`Client.wait_for`, which is a single-use event handler to wait for something to happen in more specific scenarios: ::
+Lastly, :meth:`Client.wait_for` is a single-use event handler to wait for something to happen in more specific scenarios: ::

     @client.event